-Each student graduating from the Mechanical Engineering program would have demonstrated:
+Where each student graduating from the Mechanical and Aerospace Engineering program would have demonstrated:

-- 1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics - 2. an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors - 3. an ability to communicate effectively with a range of audiences

-- 4. an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts - 5. an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives - 6. an ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions. - 7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
+- 1. an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics - 2. an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors - 3. an ability to communicate effectively with a range of audiences - an ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts - 5. an ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives - 6. an ability to develop and conduct appropriate experimentation, analyze, and interpret data, and use engineering judgment to draw conclusions - 7. an ability to acquire and apply new knowledge as needed, using appropriate learning strategies.

-2. ME Curricula
+2. MAE Curricula

 The Department of Mechanical and Aerospace Engineering offers a Mechanical Engineering Curriculum leading to a BS degree in Mechanical Engineering.
 All Mechanical Engineering students have a broad selection of Departmental Core courses, from which they can choose according to their interests and career goals.
-The MAE Department also offers three additional concentrations in Aerospace Engineering, Energy Systems, and Packaging Engineering.
+The MAE Department also offers two additional concentrations in Aerospace and Energy Systems.

-- Standard Mechanical Engineering Curriculum: Students pursuing an ME degree are required to take any 3 Departmental Electives.
+- Standard Mechanical Engineering Curriculum: Students pursuing an AE degree are required to take any 3 Departmental Electives.
 In addition, students take Mechanical Engineering Laboratories II (14:650:432) in the final spring semester of senior year.
 Students completing the requirements for this concentration receive a Mechanical Engineering degree/diploma. - Aerospace Concentration: Students following this concentration are required to select only Aerospace Electives as Departmental Electives (3 courses).
 Students completing the requirements for this concentration receive an Aerospace certificate in addition to their Mechanical Engineering Diploma. - Energy Systems Concentration: Students following this Concentration are required to select only Energy Systems Electives as Departmental Electives (3 courses).
-Students completing the requirements for this concentration receive an Energy Systems certificate in addition to their Mechanical Engineering Diploma. - Packaging Engineering Concentration: Students following this Concentration are required to select four Packaging Engineering courses as their Technical Electives (one of which must be Introduction to Packaging Engineering, 14:440:301).
-Students completing the requirements for this concentration receive a Packaging Engineering certificate in addition to their Mechanical Engineering Diploma.
+Students completing the requirements for this concentration receive an Energy Systems certificate in addition to their Mechanical Engineering Diploma.